Pascualino/yeet-code-challenge/tests/performance/README.md

 - Single bet actions
 - Bet + Win in same request

+### RTP Endpoint (`rtp-endpoint.js`)

+Tests the casino-wide RTP report endpoint:
+- Casino-wide RTP: `GET /aggregator/takehome/rtp`

+Tested with time-bounded queries (24 hours ago to 24 hours from now).

 **Load Profiles:**

-The test configuration is extracted to `config.js` with three presets:
+The test configuration is extracted to `config.js` with separate presets for each endpoint type:

+### Process Endpoint Load Profiles

 1. **Easy** (default, used in CI/CD):
    - 10 → 50 concurrent users